speezepearson/prpg/README.markdown

 (Also, there's nothing special about the format `sitename.com:myusername`!
 The salts can be anything you want.)

 Each salt has a JSON object associated with it, which you can view using `prpg salts get SALTNAME`.
-You can store arbitrary random insensitive information in this object:
+You can store arbitrary information in this object (but remember it's stored in, effectively, plaintext!
+So nothing sensitive, please!):

 ```bash
 ~ $ addsalt 'blub.com:mylogin' --json '{"email address": "nobody@invalid.com", "birthday": "1970-01-01"}'